-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 2.3 Action: Parent Outreach Need: Increased parent participation and engagement Scope: LEA-wide All of the students at the school are "Unduplicated Pupils" who are performing below grade level standards; and for whom increased parent participation and engagement will promote academic achievement.
-This will be achieved by targeted outreach by the Superintendent/Principal.
-This action is provided on an LEA-wide basis due to the nature of the small school comprised of 2-3 families.
-Percentage of parent participation in school events/activities; improved student attendance 4.1 Action: Attendance incentives - cultural studies Need: Improved attendance and engagement Scope: LEA-wide All of the students at the school are "Unduplicated Pupils" who are performing below grade level standards, due in part to poor attendance.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Improved mental health and academic achievement.
+Students at Kashia have several barriers emotionally and academically that impede their education.
+First they are isolated in a small rural community that is below the poverty line so access to many services you would find in a city are not available to them.
+Secondly, the students see each other morning, noon and nighttime and don't have a break from each other or access to a larger pool of students to learn from as positive models.
+Providing social emotional learning will help build resiliency and allow emotional outlets to handle issues that arise.
+Scope: LEA-wide achievement.
+This action is provided on an LEA- wide basis due to the nature of the small school comprised of 2-3 families.
+4.1 Action: Attendance incentives - cultural studies Need: Improved attendance and engagement.
+If students are not in school they cannot learn the material.
+It is so important for Kashia to keep students coming to school and wanting to be there that providing extrinsic rewards motivate students.
+Since all students are below grade level academically, every day of attendance in school matters.
+Cultural activities that are hands on keeps students engaged in school as well.
+All of the students at the school are "Unduplicated Pupils" who are performing below grade level standards, due in part to poor attendance.
 Incentives and engaging curriculum related to the Pomo culture will encourage an increase in student attendance.
 This action is provided on an LEA-wide basis due to the nature of the small school comprised of 2-3 families.
+Student attendance rates, student feedback and cultural studies activities log Scope:

-Student attendance rates 4.2 Action: Technology Need: Improve attendance Scope: LEA-wide All of the students at the school are "Unduplicated Pupils" who are performing below grade level standards, due in part to poor attendance.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide 4.2 Action: Technology Need: Improve attendance in related to having students engaged in the content.
+By providing multiple ways of delivering and accessing learning materials and bringing the subject matter alive in the classroom through 3D models, interactive content, etc., keeps students engaged and involved.
+Scope: LEA-wide All of the students at the school are "Unduplicated Pupils" who are performing below grade level standards, due in part to poor attendance.
 A school-wide yearbook and technology-based projects such as robotics and other Maker Space activities will promote an increase in attendance and student engagement.
 This action is provided on an LEA-wide basis due to the nature of the small school comprised of 2-3 families.
-Student attendance, and observations of participation/engagement 4.3 Action: Meals Need: Improve attendance All of the students at the school are "Unduplicated Pupils" who are performing below grade level standards.
+Student attendance, and observations of participation/engagement, purchased online supplemental program contracts 4.3 Action: Meals Need: Improve attendance by feeding the students helps keeps the brain functioning at all cylinders throughout the school day and provides the proper nutrition that all kids need.
+In this small school house, it also allow staff to teach students how to interactive with each other over morning and afternoon meal times.
+Scope: LEA-wide All of the students at the school are "Unduplicated Pupils" who are performing below grade level standards.
 Providing meals will encourage students to attend, and help them to focus on learning.
-This action is provided on an LEA-wide Student attendance, and observations of participation/engagement
+This action is provided on an LEA-wide basis due to the nature of the small school comprised of 2-3 families.
+Student attendance, and observations of participation/engagement